 Gardening offers so many different photo opportunities – think digging, planting, watering, picking, harvesting…

-When you take them on outings, bring more to the shots by encouraging exploration.
+When you take them on outings in nature, bring more to the shots by encouraging exploration.
 Point out small details that they might otherwise miss when moving at their usual fast pace.
 Ask questions to encourage curiosity.

 To sum up, my tips for capturing small boys:

-Lastly… have fun!
-Not every photo has to be a stunning portrait… don’t miss moments because the light or other elements aren’t conducive to technically perfect photos.
+Lastly… have fun during the photo shoot!
+Not every photo you take during a brothers’ photography session has to be a stunning portrait…don’t miss moments because the light or other elements aren’t conducive to technically perfect photos.
 Often, the moment is too important to miss.